fernandoem88/react-hooks-in-callback/README.md

 # React hooks in callback

-when it comes to deal with action or event callback, often we use to define a hook in a component and then we pass its state as parameter to the callback.
+> When it comes to deal with action or event callback, often we use to define a hook in a component and then we pass its state as parameter to the callback.

-using **hooks in callback** will help us:
+this package will help us:

-- filtering out unwanted hooks re-renders: (using createCleanContext/useContextSelector in the component, getHookState in a callback or subscribeToHookState in useEffect).
+- to filter out unwanted hooks re-renders.
-- defining a hook and get its state directly in a callback (usefull for action callbacks)
+- to define a hook and get its state directly in a callback (usefull for actions)
-- having a simplified version of async actions (a really nice alternative to _redux-thunk_).
+- to have a simplified version of async actions (a really nice alternative to _redux-thunk_).

 ## Usage